mosco/crossing-probability/README.md

 crossing-probability
 ====================

-Fast C++ programs (with Python interface) for computing the boundary crossing probability of Poisson processes and empirical CDFs.
+Fast C++ programs (with Python interface) for computing the boundary crossing probability of the empirical CDF.

 Currently, the main application of this code is to compute p-values for continuous goodness-of-fit tests such as Kolmogorov-Smirnov and their power for detecting specific distributions.
 These code may be applied to other problems in the fields of sequential analysis, change-point detection, queuing theory, diffusion, finance, etc.

-More details are available at [my homepage](https://mosco.github.io/#crossprob).

 # Building the binaries

 I've tried to build the code on Linux and Mac OSX only.
 Building on Windows should be possible (e.g. using MinGW or some other GCC installation), but I haven't tried it.
+It was tested on the gcc and clang compilers.

 Prerequisite: The [FFTW3](http://www.fftw.org/) library.
 [Installation instructions](http://www.fftw.org/download.html).